RawSanj/spring-redis-websocket/README.md

 * [Spring Boot] - An opinionated framework for building production-ready Spring applications.
 It favors convention over configuration and is designed to get you up and running as quickly as possible.
 * [Spring Data Redis] - Spring Data Redis provides easy configuration and access to Redis from Spring applications.
-* [Graal Native Image] - Native Image is a technology to ahead-of-time compile Java code to a standalone executable, called a native image.
+* [GraalVM Native Image] - Native Image is a technology to ahead-of-time compile Java code to a standalone executable, called a native image.
 * [Redis] - Redis is an open source (BSD licensed), in-memory data structure store, used as a database, cache and message broker.